sashidhar/jobq/README.md

 <div align="center">
  <strong> Status: Under Development </strong> <br><br>
  <strong>
-    JobQ is a language-agnostic distributed background job system.
+    JobQ is a language-agnostic distributed background job system for AI and backend workflows at any scale.
 This is a durable, highly scalable and reliable system which doesn't need any additional infrastructure like Redis, Postgres/mysql or pub/sub for it's operation.
  </strong>
 </div>